300 AD to 1306

 appointed Sheriff of Aberdeen in 1634.
 Alexander, 10th Laird of Drum,

-his brother Robert Federett and his two sons were imprisoned at the
+Robert Federett and his two sons, were imprisoned at the

 Tolbooth in Edinburgh several times.
 His son Robert died there in 1646.

-When Charles became King in 1660 he offered Sir Alexander's son, the tenth Laird of Drum, an earldom as reward for his staunch support, which he turned down because the king wouldn't pay to repair damage sustained to Drum Castle while the family had supported him.
+When Charles became King in 1660, he offered Sir Alexander's son, the tenth Laird of Drum, an earldom as a reward for his staunch support, which he turned down because the king wouldn't pay to repair damage sustained to Drum Castle while the family had supported him.

 The